 Actually that first part worked like a dream.
 When I got to the Adirondack Northway it started to snow at a good clip.
 When I arrived in North River there were 3 or 4 inches on the ground.

 In the past there wasn’t really a legitimate trailhead near the Old Farm Road on 13th lake.
-People headed into the backcountry tend to park at the Garnet Hill Ski Shop…something that is really not fair to the owners of the lodge.
-Basically you’re using their parking to access state land.
-That year I’d bought a Garnet Hill Lodge seasons pass ($75), which I’d leave on the dashboard.
-A quasi-parking permit as I abandoned it, to head into the woods.
+People headed into the backcountry tend to park at the Garnet Hill Ski Shop, which is really not fair to the owners of the lodge.
+Basically you’re using a private parking to access state land.
+That year I’d bought a Garnet Hill Lodge seasons pass, which I’d leave on the dashboard.
+A quasi-parking permit as I abandoned it to head into the woods.

-If you’ve ever done any winter camping solo you know you’re carrying a big pack.
+If you’ve ever done any solo winter camping you know you’re carrying a big pack.
 Not quite ready to head out, I dragged my monster load into the ski shop to get some cocoa and collect myself.
 I got some interesting looks from people.
 I’ll never forget one guy asking me if I was headed out overnight.
 Hard to imagine what you’d do with a pack like that on a day ski.
-I told him “no I just like skiing with a pack.”
-What a smart ass.
+I gave him a smartass answer: “No I just like skiing with a pack.”

 I was excited and anxious.
 I was quietly talking to myself the whole way out to the trail head.
 I had all the gear.
 I knew I could survive.
 But I was alone.
 I just kept imagining the newspaper article detailing my demise.
 I know that’s not exactly a rational thought process.